Sabbat (Japanese band)

-Sabbat (サバト, Sabato) is a Japanese black metal band formed in the early 1980s.
-On some releases, they showcase a more thrash- and heavy metal-influenced sound.
+Sabbat (サバト, Sabato) is a Japanese black/thrash metal band formed in the early 1980s.
+On some releases, they also showcase a more traditional metal-influenced sound.

 History

 Sabbat started in 1983 when a band called Evil consisting of bassist Gezol, guitarists Ozny and Elizaveat, drummer Valvin and vocalist Toshiya was formed.
 Except for Ozny they had been playing together since 1981 in high school bands like Aburamushi, Hot Rod and Black Beast.
 With the high school bands they played mostly cover versions of new wave of British heavy metal acts like Iron Maiden and Demon, but with Evil the aim was immediately set higher.
 The band started to write material of their own and the first gig was played in August 1983.